 Chest radiography is non-specific, demonstrating a soft tissue attenuation, well-circumscribed mass with either smooth or lobulated margins.
 Calcification (classically popcorn type) may be seen, which can suggest the diagnosis.
 Fat is difficult to identify with certainty, although the lesion is typically of low density for its size.

-CT is far superior in detecting intra-lesional fat and calcification.
-The reported prevalence of calcification in hamartomas on CT varies from 5 to 50% while Fat may be identified in up to 50% of hamartomas at CT.
-The fat compoments may be localized or generalized within the nodule.
+CT is far superior in detecting intralesional fat and calcification.
+The reported prevalence of calcification in hamartomas on CT varies from 5 to 50% while fat may be identified in up to 60% of hamartomas at CT.
+The fat components may be localized or generalized within the nodule.

 Calcification is typically dispersed in the form of multiple clumps throughout the lesion in a popcorn configuration 3.